LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 Getting in to NCSA takes involves getting an NCSA account, and then figuring out VPN access.

 ### Getting an NCSA Account
-Contact Phil (DM @drphilmarshall on LSSTC Slack) or Simon (@ksk) to get an NCSA Stack Club account.
+Contact Phil (DM @drphilmarshall on LSSTC Slack) to get an NCSA Stack Club account.
 You'll need to provide your full name (first and last) and your email address.
 You'll (eventually) get an email invitation to [create an account at NCSA](https://identity.ncsa.illinois.edu/) (including choosing a username of 8 characters or fewer).
 After you have submitted your form, it typically takes 24 hours for your account to be set up: set an alarm to come back the next day!

 ### Accessing NCSA via its VPN
 At present, unless you are on an approved network, you must use the [NCSA virtual private network (VPN)](https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+%28VPN%29+Service).